NobleMathews/SolNote/README.md

 - Yay!
 Finally we had **SolNote** working.

 ## ⚙️ Challenges we ran into
+- We both were new to the Blockchain technology
+- Get quickly familiar with the Solana Blockchain and use it in a project
+- Debugging instructions that were continuously failing to execute on the Blockchain
+- We then decided to port over to Anchor API which simplified much of the boilerplate code.
+But even that was quite vast
+- Figuring out heuristics which would work best for this usecase and the overall structure of the contract and accounts systems

 ## 🏅 Accomplishments that we're proud of
 - Got familiar with the Solana Blockchain and applied it to make a project in a short time